Recife

 The city is an education hub, and home to the Federal University of Pernambuco, the largest university in Pernambuco.
 Several Brazilian historical figures, such as the poet and abolitionist Castro Alves, moved to Recife for their studies.
 Recife and Natal are the only Brazilian cities with direct flights to the islands of Fernando de Noronha, a World Heritage Site.

-The city was one of the host cities of the 2014 FIFA World Cup.
-Additionally, Recife hosted the 2013 FIFA Confederations Cup and the 1950 FIFA World Cup.
-The city, despite having a higher crime rate than the southern region of Brazil, is considered the safest state capital in northeastern region.
-It has a much lower crime rate than other regional capitals, such as Salvador or São Luís.
-Despite that, crime rose 440% in 2015.
+Recife was one of the host cities of the 2014 FIFA World Cup, and previously hosted the 2013 FIFA Confederations Cup and the 1950 FIFA World Cup.

 History

 Recife began as a collection of fishing shacks, inns and warehouses on the delta between the Capibaribe and Beberibe Rivers in the captaincy of Pernambuco, sometime between 1535 and 1537 in the earliest days of Portuguese colonisation of Terra de Santa Cruz, later called Brazil, on the northeast coast of South America.
 It was a settlement of colonial fishermen and way station for Portuguese sailors and passing ships.

 The first documented reference to the settlement with its "arrecife dos navios" (reef of the ships) was in the royal Charter Act of March 12, 1537, establishing Olinda, 6 km to the north, as a village, with its port where the Beberibe River meets the sea.
 Olinda (and Igarassu before it) had been settled in 1536 by Captain General Duarte Coelho, a Portuguese nobleman, proprietor and administrator of the captaincy of Pernambuco.

 The city is named for the long reef recife running parallel to the shoreline which encloses its harbour.
 The reef is not as sometimes stated, a coral reef, but a consolidated ancient beach, now as firm and hard as stone.

 In 1541, Coelho returned from the Kingdom of Portugal with the machinery for an engenho (sugar mill), and with it, his brother-in-law established the first mill named Nossa Senhora da Ajuda (Our Lady of Help), in the floodplain of the Beberibe River at Recife.
 At that time the banks of the Capibaribe River were covered by sugar cane.

-Recife was capital of the 17th century New Holland (Dutch Brazil) established by the Dutch West India Company and was called Mauritsstad, the city was eventually recaptured by the Portuguese in 1654, following their victories at the first and second Battle of Guararapes.
+Recife was capital of the 17th century New Holland (Dutch Brazil) established by the Dutch West India Company and was called Mauritsstad.
+The city was eventually recaptured by the Portuguese in 1654, following their victories at the first and second Battle of Guararapes.

 The Mascate War of 1710–1711 pitted merchants of Recife against those of nearby Olinda.